Swastika of Fire: Identity shaping

 In reports of the Siguranța and newspapers publications, SDF members were referred to as the "Blue Shirts" or the "Blue Shirts group", most likely due to their prior association with the blue-shirted Lăncieri of the PNC — already notorious for their activity in LANC between 1923 and 1935, during which they carried out more pogroms and exorbitant antisemitic violence across Romania than the Iron Guard.

-In its early phase, the SDF’s symbolism hardly differed from that of the LANC, given its continued use of blue shirts shortly after breaking away.
+In its early phase, the SDF's symbolism hardly differed from that of the LANC, given its continued use of blue shirts shortly after breaking away.
 By late 1936 and onward, its symbolism included brown shirts, brown peaked caps and berets, diagonal belts, and, similar to the LANC, the tricolor armband featuring the swastika — although with inverted colors: a blue armband, a yellow circle, and a red swastika positioned at the center of the circle.

 SDF flag of the "Șoimii" (English: The Hawks) Fist from Bucharest.
 The colors were as follows: blue field, yellow circle, and a red swastika in the center.

 Beginning in 1933, several organizations officially adopted uniforms inspired by the German Nazi paramilitaries, a practice that continued until the ban of political uniforms in March 1937.
 Violent acts committed by the Iron Guard and LANC were sometimes misattributed by the authorities — possibly the case here as well, as the authorities may have initially perceived the SDF as merely rogue Blue Shirts of the PNC, before the group began shaping its own identity and formally organizing as the Swastika of Fire on 14 November 1935.

-The newspaper of the National Peasants' Party, Patria (English: The Motherland), reported on the ban of political uniforms on 4 March 1937 and listed the colors associated with each organization: "Black shirts (vaidists), blue (cuzists), green (legionaries), white (archers), yellow (avarescians), brown (Swastika of Fire), violet (National Guard), carmine (Crusade of Romanianism) and red (Demorcat Youth)."
+The newspaper of the National Peasants' Party, Patria (English: The Motherland), reported on the ban of political uniforms on 4 March 1937 and listed the colors associated with each organization: "Black shirts (vaidists), blue (cuzists), green (legionaries), white (archers), yellow (avarescians), brown (Swastika of Fire), violet (National Guard), carmine (Crusade of Romanianism) and red (Democrat Youth)."